Skip to Content

 Summary

-I learned firsthand the frustration of being ignored in outreach campaigns, and I'm here to tell you that you're not alone in this.
 Persist, learn, and iterate.
 With dedication, you'll soon see the results you're aiming for.

 Follow the rules of LinkedIn and tailor your messaging to speak your prospects’ language.
 Then, deploy discipline to persevere through the tough moments of outreach.
 It always comes down to what you do in the dark that puts you in the light.